faeez000/NewsApp/README.md

 # NewsApp
-This is a nes app created using react js
+This is a news app created using react js